“I wanted to extend my personal thanks and make sure everyone at POAM understands just how much it means that you support this Honor Guard training.

 Honor Guard School trains students on basic protocol and ceremonial practices, as well as flag law and flag etiquette when handling the National Color.
 They are also provided with guidelines on how to handle situations as they arise when an officer or firefighter is killed in the line of duty or any other ceremonial event that may take place at their agency.

 Ultimately this training serves the families of our fallen heroes, as well as the agencies they serve.
 We serve the State of Michigan and our profession by offering our absolute finest in tribute to whoever may have laid their lives down in the line of duty.
 We’ve been blessed to train Michigan’s finest firefighters and EMS personnel.

 We’ve also been privileged to have had direct input and attendance by several of our nation’s most honored soldiers who were stationed at the Tomb of the Unknown Soldier in Arlington National Cemetery assist with the school.
 While the S.M.M.A.R.T. team may handle, upon request from any law enforcement agency within this state and provide them with assistance during their time of need, the training itself is open to all first responders on a first-come, first registered basis.

 How The Most Recent Honor Guard School Went

 Michigan has embraced what we do to a level that is difficult to explain.
 It’s truly a calling to do this job.
-Through the years we’ve earned a solid reputation for providing some of the absolute finest, world class ceremonial training available anywhere.
-This has been done by treating those who attend professionally and by also providing them with personal attention that they do not find at any other school.
+Through the years we’ve earned a solid reputation for providing some of the absolute finest, world-class ceremonial training available anywhere.
+This has been done by treating those who attend professionally and by also providing them with the personal attention that they do not find at any other school.

 From the moment attendees step into our facility at pre-registration on Sunday evening, until graduation completes on Friday afternoon the tone is clearly set of what is expected while they are with us for the week.